 China is the key growth market, representing almost 62% of the Asia-Pacific regional total by value.
-Chinese volumes reached 64bn in 2019.
+Chinese parcel volumes reached 83bn in 2019.

 The US is still the largest country market in value terms, although China has surpassed it in volume.
-In Europe, Germany remains the largest market with Italy and the UK having been the fastest-growing of the main countries (8.5% and 7.1% CAGR respectively).
+In Europe, Germany is the largest market with Poland and the UK having been the fastest-growing of the main countries (8.7% and 11.6% CAGR 2015-20 respectively).

 Online retail is the main driver of growth in parcel delivery volumes.

-– Global online sales were in excess of US$3.3trn in 2019, having grown at a rate of 22% per year.
+– Global online sales were in excess of US$4.2trn in 2020, having grown at a rate of 25% per year.

 – The largest online retail country markets are the US, UK, China and Japan.